 Let me illustrate why that is a problem.
 Imagine being a car maker instead of an insurer.
 A customer (car dealer) comes along, and you say to him: "Here, I have a catalogue of thousands of components.
 We can build almost any car you can dream of!"
 That's not a great way to sell cars.
 Nobody wants to become an expert in car design and manufacturing just to sell or drive your car.
 They just want to get something done.The open core approach is similar.
 In this scenario, your enterprise IT is focusing on their internal applications and systems and generically exposes them without considering actual customer needs and value propositions - the customer in this case being whichever partner you want to connect with through your APIs.

 Figure 1: An open core system with generic, application-centric APIs.
 Note how the API structure is abstract, driven by difficult-to-discover and understand code names of products, rating systems and attributes.
 Even simple validations are impossible to express in a schema for such an API.

 Another option is to develop an integration layer comprising of external peripheral systems that expose customer-oriented APIs to the outside world on the one hand and integrate with the core system on the other.

-This approach requires you to distribute and often duplicate business logic and, with it, the knowledge of implemented insurance products and processes not only in terms of development artefacts (the applications you deploy), but also - more importantly - in terms of teams developing and managing all these systems.
+This approach requires you to distribute and often duplicate business logic and, with it, the knowledge of implemented insurance products and processes not only in terms of development artifacts (the applications you deploy) but also - more importantly - in terms of teams developing and managing all these systems.
 All this slows down your time to market for new products and hampers your ability to innovate and communicate clearly with partners.

 Figure 2: Diagram of building customer-centric APIs through peripheral systems.
 Note how the dedicated peripheral systems can provide a better API experience for your partners, but with the cost of having to buy or develop - and worse - maintain multiple systems.